 As an owner/operator of a small to medium sized retail businesses, we hope this site is a resource to help you grow.
 As the content is developed we will address a wide range of issues relating to the growth of your business.
 Comments are welcome and if there is an issue you would like to have us deal with, please let us know.
-Most of our experience and certainly our interest is in the field of marketing.
-This will be evident as we go forward.
+Most of our experience and certainly our interest is in the field of marketing and sales.
 Welcome aboard.

 The Demand-Support Matrix